Bryan-Michael-Tice/ns-3-dev-git-fso/src/fso/doc/fso.rst

 What can the model do?
 What can it not do?
 Please use this section to describe the scope and limitations of the model.

-The Fso module currently can provide a model of the atmospheric channel for optical signals.
+The Fso module currently can provide a model of an atmospheric channel for optical signals.
 It is designed with the OSS project as the primary application.
 There is no consideration for interference between signals and it is assumed there is a single transmitter per channel which may service multiple receivers in a concentrated area (i.e. around a ground station).
+Only the downlink channel is considered, and the FsoDownLinkScintillationIndexModel reflects that, as some simplifications are made which correspond to a downlink channel.
+Future work may involve creating uplink specific models.

 References
 ==========